Iain mac Mhurchaidh: Legacy

-Even so, local pride in the Scottish heritage of local pioneers remains very common in North Carolina.
-One of North America's largest Highland Games, the Grandfather Mountain Highland Games, are held there every year and draw in visitors from all over the world.
+Today, local pride in the Scottish Highland heritage of local pioneers remains very common in North Carolina.
+One of North America's largest Highland games events, the Grandfather Mountain Highland Games, are held there every year and draw in visitors from all over the world.
 The Grandfather Mountain games have been called "the best" such event in the United States because of the spectacular landscape and the large number of people who attend in kilts and other regalia of the Scottish clans.
 It is also widely considered to be the largest "gathering of clans" in North America, as more family lines are represented there than any other similar event.